 The Company adheres to the provisions of ASC 280 ("Segment Reporting"), which establishes standards for the way public business enterprises report information about operating segments in annual financial statements and requires that those enterprises report selected information about operating segments in financial statements issued to shareholders.
-Management has determined that it has only one reporting segment.
+The Company's Chief Operating Decision Maker, its Chief Executive Officer ("CEO"), reviews the financial information presented for purposes of allocating resources and evaluating its financial performance.
+Accordingly, the Company has determined that it operates in a single reportable segment.
+All of the Company's long-lived assets are located in the United States.
+Since the Company operates in one operating segment, all required financial segment information can be found in the financial statements.